awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 An association specifies a schedule for when to apply the configuration and the targets for the association\.
 For example, an association for antivirus software might run once a day on all managed nodes in an AWS account\.
 If the software isn't installed on a node, then the association could instruct State Manager to install it\.
 If the software is installed, but the service isn't running, then the association could instruct State Manager to start the service\.

+**Note**
+You can assign tags to an association when you create it by using a command line tool such as the AWS CLI or AWS Tools for PowerShell\.
+Adding tags to an association by using the Systems Manager console isn't supported\.
+For more information about tags, see [Tagging Systems Manager resources](tagging-resources.md)\.

 The following procedures describe how to create an association that uses either a `Command` or a `Policy` document to target managed nodes\.
-For information about creating an association that uses an Automation runbook to target nodes or other types of AWS resources, see [Running automations with triggers using State Manager](automation-sm-target.md)\.
+For information about creating an association that uses an Automation runbook to target nodes or other types of AWS resources, see [Run automations with State Manager associations](automation-sm-target.md)\.

 **Before you begin**
 When you create an association, you can either specify a schedule for the association or run the association immediately\.
 If you specify a schedule, you must enter the schedule in the form of either a cron or rate expression\.
 For more information about cron and rate expressions, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.